biodatageeks/sequila/docs/source/citation/citation.rst

 License and citation
 =====================

-SeQuiLa has been introduced in <TODO> To cite this paper please cite: <TODO>.
+To cite this paper please use: :cite:`wiewiorka2018sequila`.

-SeQuiLa is licenced under <TODO>.
+SeQuiLa is licensed under Apache License.

+.. bibliography:: ref.bib
+   :list: bullet
+   :all: